-Citing her proven record of advocating for Maine workers, active and retired, members of the Maine Service Employees Association, Local 1989 of the Service Employees International Union, announced their support for Maine House of Representatives Speaker Sara Gideon for U.S. Senate in the July 14 primary elections.
+Citing her proven record of advocating for Maine workers, active and retired, members of the Maine Service Employees Association, Local 1989 of the Service Employees International Union, announced their support for Maine House of Representatives Speaker Sara Gideon for U.S. Senate.

 MSEA-SEIU members cited Speaker Gideon’s leadership, her votes for quality, affordable healthcare and prescription drug coverage for all Mainers, her leadership in funding quality services for all Maine people, her record of defending and supporting the rights of all workers to have a voice at work, and her determination to meet the state’s responsibility to retired public workers in announcing their support for her election as U.S. Senator.